pavlovskhat/ProductReviewApp/README.md

 # Product Review Application
 ###### Application that creates, views and generates statistics from product reviews.

-Special note: please see database notes for a guide to activating the self initializing database.
+Important notice: please see database notes for a guide to activating the self initializing database.

 ## Application functions